-Full interview (by category)Interview with Jack, Jerry, Sarah, Jesse, Kristie, Tim and Judith
+Full interview (by category)Interview with Jack, Jerry, Sarah, Jesse, Kristie, Tim, Judith and Hector

 Getting along with other inmates

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.

 Jack: No, only when they came in out of control and out into the holding cell to make bond or dress out....